jackcooperusesvim/Music_Analysis/README.md

 ![Dashboard2](Dashboard2.png)
 ### Interesting Notes
 According to this graph, it is in fact the case that listeners tend to prefer the earlier music of the musicians they listen to.
 But now is a good time to keep in mind that this data is incomplete.
 On Kaggle, the data is listed as "15,150 classic hits", meaning that this dataset is not representative of all music.
 These are hits, and that may be skewing our data.
+## Is it Pop?
+Next I made an attempt at a genre classification model.
+Using all information available at a songs release, we want to be able to classify what genre it is.
+I tried a couple different models which all had low degrees of success for classification (0.3 validation acc), so I decided to simplify the problem: I made a model designed to tell if a particular song is Pop.
+First I prepared the data for training by making sure all features were normalized.
+Then I tested several different Classification models (Decision Tree, KNN, MLP, Log Reg).
+Out of all these models, the two best performing models were the K-Nearest-Neighbors and Decision Tree, with Knn Accuracy averaging around 84% and Decision Tree averaging around 75%.
+Then I realized that the Decision Tree model was overfitting a lot (99% on Training, 70-77% on validation), and maybe I could tune some hyperparameters to improve that accuraccy a bit.
+So I started lowering the max tree-depth.
+Results were good, but inconsistently so.
+Overfitting was reduced, but I wasn't sure exactly which setting I should use (I was considering 6-15 for a limit).
+So I created a scripts to test each setting multiple times, and graph the validation accuraccy.
 ## Conclusion
 This dataset is quite rich, and here I only really scratched the surface dealing with time and musician popularity.
 There is a lot of potential in other areas such as genre prediction and popularity prediction according to Spotify music attributes.